apervmm/polyPlace/README.md

    This should take you to [http://127.0.0.1:8080/](http://127.0.0.1:5173/), where the the app will be running.

    Note: In development, make sure to replace the fetching APIs as needed.

+   # Running on Localhost:
+   1. Create an account on Supabe: https://supabase.com/
+   2. In SQL Editor run following queries:
+      ```
+      CREATE TABLE IF NOT EXISTS users (
+          userid UUID PRIMARY KEY,
+          username TEXT NOT NULL UNIQUE,
+          password TEXT NOT NULL,
+          email TEXT NOT NULL UNIQUE,
+          registertime TIMESTAMPTZ DEFAULT now()
+      );

+      CREATE TABLE IF NOT EXISTS actions (
+          id SERIAL PRIMARY KEY,
+          coordinate TEXT NOT NULL,
+          color TEXT NOT NULL,
+          userid UUID NOT NULL,
+          timestamp TIMESTAMPTZ DEFAULT now(),
+          CONSTRAINT fk_userid
+              FOREIGN KEY (userid)
+              REFERENCES users (userid)
+              ON DELETE CASCADE
+              ON UPDATE CASCADE
+      );
+      ```